Michael Kilroy

-Michael Kilroy (14 September 1884 – 23 December 1962) was an Irish politician and guerrilla leader.
+Michael Kilroy (14 September 1884 – 23 December 1962) was an Irish republican and politician.
 He was an Irish Republican Army (IRA) officer in his native County Mayo during the Irish War of Independence and Irish Civil War.
 Subsequently, he was a Sinn Féin and later Fianna Fáil Teachta Dála (TD) for Mayo South.

 Early life

 Kilroy was born in Derrylahan townland, Newport, County Mayo on 14 September 1884.
 He was the son of Edward and Matilda Kilroy and one of ten in the family.
 He was a carpenter and coachbuilder and learned his trade in Claremorris when he was 16 years and lodged with the Stratford Family in Mount Street, Claremorris.
 He was married to Ann Leonard of Crossmolina and they had eight in family.
 As a child he was raised with his maternal grandmother who was also Kilroy in the townland of Carrickaneady, Newport and went to school in Culmore in the 1890s.
+He set up his own business in Newport.